 The more serious complaints against them appeared to have slowed considerably since that time.

-Could this mean that liquidation.com eventually got their house in order?
+Could this mean that liquidation.com eventually got its house in order?
 Probably, although I’m not going to say that is definitely the case.

-Buyers feel they are being misled on the quality of the stock they are buying.
+Buyers feel they are being misled about the quality of the stock they are buying.